masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### i) Multi-threaded
-Lot of tasks simultaneously executing in a programming language is called multi-threaded programming.
+Lot of tasks simultaneously execution in a programming language is called multi-threaded programming.
 Some of multi-threaded programming languages are Java, C++, PHP etc. Javascript is not by nature multi-threaded but with the help of asynchronous funtions and browser based Javascript run time environment programmers can write multi-threaded code.
 Though javascript execute code line by line at a time, using asynchronous methods in javascript code can handle numerous tasks In tandemly.

 **Have a look in the following codebase that I am trying to express the Javascript's multi-threaded nature despite of it's single-threaded architecture**.

 Suppose an Accounts software performs auto transaction from it's branches.
 Two branches act transaction in every 5 second and another branch in every 4 second.
 All transactions happen twice a daily.
-There is a notification system generate transaction message in every second.
-Accounts software got the output to display status.
+A notification system generate transaction message in every second.
+Accounts software got the message to display status.
+Let's see the example code below.
 ```javascript
 // Example:
 const accounts = () => {